yofabronecoforo/C6ECFE/README.md

 As it does not directly affect any Ingame content, ECFE *should* be compatible with any game mode, whether official or provided by a mod.
 However, this has not been thoroughly tested.

-## Known Mod Compatibility
+## Other Mods Which Alter Replaced Contexts
-ECFE is compatible with other mods that replace Frontend context files, but [due to limitations](#limitations), for each context below in which files are replaced, it can only interoperate with any one of the listed mods at a time:
+ECFE is compatible with other mods that replace Frontend context files, but [due to limitations](#limitations), mods that replace the same core files are still generally incompatible with one another.
+For the best experience with the least chance of breakage, unless specifically designed to utilize ECFE's framework, only a single mod which alters core files in a given context should be enabled at a time.

+Following is a non-comprehensive list of known compatible mods which replace core files in contexts that ECFE replaces, along with any behavior exhibited by them which deviates from the above.

+### AdvancedSetup
-- AdvancedSetup:
+- Better FrontEnd (UI)
 - Sukritact's Civ Selection Screen
 - Yet (not) Another Maps Pack

-- HostGame:
+BFE is a special case as it is explicitly compatible with YnAMP.
+By utilizing some [additional](./ecfe/ui/enhancedadvancedsetup.xml) [trickery](./ecfe/ui/enhancedadvancedsetup.lua), ECFE can thus interoperate with both BFE and YnAMP enabled simultaneously.

+### HostGame
 - Multiplayer Helper

+### MainMenu
-- MainMenu:
+- Better FrontEnd (UI)
 - Multiplayer Helper

+BFE and MPH will actually sort-of interoperate.
+Currently, MPH's replacement files for this context are the last ones imported, and are therefore the ones used.
+Both mods' changes to other contexts can coexist.
+ECFE can thus interoperate with both simultaneously, unless BFE's changes to this context are desired.

-- Mods
+### Mods
 - Enhanced Mod Manager

+## Other Compatible Mods
-ECFE was developed with the following mods enabled, and is thus known to be compatible with them:
+ECFE was developed with the following additional mods enabled, and is thus known to be compatible with them:
 - Better Civilization Icons
 - Better Coastal Cities and Water Tiles
 - Better Report Screen (UI)